5 Things Your Dog Wants To Do With You This Summer

 Office dog Midge can attest to the bliss of trekking to and between fishing spots, wading in the water, and napping on the river bank while her humans cast, mend, and set.
 Introduce your best buddy to the fishing life, and you'll definitely have tales to tell.

-Have other ideas or suggestions for new pursuits to try with your dog?
-We'd love to hear about them in the comments below.
-And if you end up trying something on the list, let us know by giving us a shout on social media with @ruffwear and #mydogismy.
+If you end up trying something on the list, let us know by giving us a shout on social media with @ruffwear and #mydogismy.